 How to recover data after attempting data recovery loop fixed

-Putting your iPhone to recovery mode could fix the issue “iPhone stuck at Apple logo”, but you will lose all of your iPhone data.
+Putting your iPhone into recovery mode could fix the issue of “iPhone stuck at Apple logo”, but you will lose all of your iPhone data.
 You could recover lost data from iPhone after attempting data recovery loop fixed from iTunes or iCloud backups.

 Steps to recover data from iTunes backup